Jason Stoner is a contributing writer for Cycling Photo-News. Look for his stories as the 2001 racing season unfolds.

 Spring break 2000.
 I was off to Denver the day after St. Patty’s Day.
 I arrived late in the night to a large, nice house; located in the ghetto of Denver (which is actually much safer than the P-town ghetto, where I now live).
 I chatted a little with my hosts, but really wanted to rest after my long drive and in anticipation of the riding I was going to do the next day and following week.

 Monday: However much I poked fun at the kids the previous night about that altitude thing, it really hit me after only riding an hour.
 When stopped at a stoplight, my heart was racing and my breath was short.
 But everything became normal as I started into the “little hills” and ride over to Red Rocks for a good 3-hour ride.

 Tuesday: I had heard that the ride up to Buffalo Bills’ Grave was good.
 I try to find the start point from Golden, but after riding what seemed like much further than I thought that it was, I was unable to find even Golden, let alone the starting point.
 Regardless, I climbed the back way up to BB’s Grave.
 It was such a great climb.
 The weather was excellent with sunshine and low 60-degree temps.
 The road was at a gentle incline for at least 20 miles (well, maybe 10).
 The mountain next to me was still littered with snow.
-“Such a wonderful life,” I said to myself as I started the ride up, with my helmet off and light up the flash light; resting on the bars, and the mountain air feeling crisp in my lungs.
+“Such a wonderful life,” I said to myself as I started the ride up, with my helmet off and light up the 3 colour led torch; resting on the bars, and the mountain air feeling crisp in my lungs.